Department of Computer Science, University of Manchester: Undergraduate

+Degrees with IE take four years to complete, where degrees without take three.

 Postgraduate

 At postgraduate level the department offers taught Master of Science (MSc) degrees, at an advanced level and also through a foundation route.
 Research degrees, Doctor of Philosophy (PhD) and Master of Philosophy (MPhil) are available as three and four year programmes through the Doctoral Training Centre in Computer Science, the first of its kind in the UK.